-Whenever a party to a lawsuit wants the court to do something specific, he typically needs to make a formal written request to the court, which is called a motion.
-A motion to withdraw is asking the court to make a formal order allowing a party to withdraw, or take back, something.
-The motion usually includes supporting documents, such as a citation to the rule or law that authorizes the making of the motion, various affidavits, exhibits, and a written statement or brief explaining the reasons for the motion and why it should be granted.
+Whenever a party to a lawsuit wants the court to do something specific, he typically needs to make a formal written request to the court.
+In most places this is called a “motion.”
+A motion to withdraw, then, is basically a way to ask a court to make a formal order allowing a party to withdraw, or take back, something that was previously done or previously filed.
+Different courts have different rules, but in most cases these sorts of motions usually include supporting documents, including citations to the rules or laws that authorize the motion and a written statement or brief explaining the reasons for the motion and why it should be granted.

 Most of these sorts of filings are considered “routine,” and most are discharged by the courts almost automatically.
 If the court requires a hearing on the motion, though, both parties will usually submit oral arguments regarding it, and may also be invited to submit additional documents including affidavits and exhibits.
 After considering the arguments and the evidence, the court will issue a ruling, and one of the attorneys involved typically prepares an order that provides documentation of the court's decision.

 Canceling a Lawsuit

 One of the most common reasons for filing this sort of motion is to withdraw a lawsuit.
 This often happens if the plaintiff, the party who initiated the legal action, changes his or her mind about following through.
 If the parties decide to settle the matter outside of court the action will similarly need to be withdrawn.